 TFN and Withholding Declarations

 Your employee may give you, the employer, a TFN declaration.
 It is not compulsory to provide such a declaration.
-However, if no declaration is given and the Taxation Office has not issued a withholding variation in respect of the payment, you must withhold tax at the top marginal rate, currently 47% including Medicare.
+However, if no declaration is given and the Australian Taxation Office (ATO) has not issued a withholding variation in respect of the payment, you must withhold tax at the top marginal rate, currently 47% including Medicare.
 Note that no TFN declaration is required from individuals under 16 years of age and not earning enough to pay tax (currently $18,200 per annum).

 If the employee wishes to adjust the information previously provided in their TFN declaration, for example they have repaid their HECS debt, they should complete a withholding declaration.
-This can be found at:

 Remember that TFNs are subject to privacy laws and unauthorised use or disclosure is a serious offence and can result in substantial penalties.
-Therefore you should be careful how you store TFNs and have a clear policy on who has access to these details.
+Therefore, you should be careful how you store TFNs and have a clear policy on who has access to these details.

 Your employee may give permission on the TFN declaration for the TFN to be provided to their superannuation fund.
 You must pass on the TFN with your next payment to the superannuation fund unless you receive the TFN less than 14 days before the payment.
 In this case, you have 14 days from when you receive the TFN to pass it on to the superannuation fund.

 Some religious practitioners are entitled to a Medicare levy reduction based on family income levels.
 They can choose to complete a Medicare levy variation declaration to prevent the need for the employer to deduct amounts for Medicare for which the employee will not ultimately be liable.